neuropoly/intranet.neuro.polymtl.ca/comprehensive-exam-guide.md

 ## What is the first step/Where do I start?

-Start by discussing with your supervisor about whom you would want to include in your committee.
-The jury should consist of at least 3 members out of which 1 member must be outside the department (not necessarily outside Poly, although this is also accepted).
-However, if you already have 2 supervisors, then the jury should consist of 4 members.
+Start by discussing with your supervisor about whom you would want to include in your jury (see below).

+## Jury

+The jury should consist of at least 3 members out of which:
+- **President**: Must be at Polytechnique
+- **External member**: Must be outside the department (not necessarily outside Poly, although this is also accepted)
+- **Supervisor(s)**: one or two supervisors.

 ## What is the structure of the exam?